THU-KEG/KoPL/doc/source/5_example.rst

         )
     )

-比较
+Comparison
 ----------------------------------------------------------------
 .. glossary::

-    查询例句：Which show produced by Dreamworks is the longest?
+    Question：Which show produced by Dreamworks is the longest?
-    例句释义：梦工厂制作的哪个节目最长？
-    查询结果：Into the West
+    Answer：Into the West
     .. image:: demo8.png